vdavid/web-annotator/README.md

    - Open Chrome and navigate to `chrome://extensions`
    - Enable **Developer mode** in the top right
    - Click **Load unpacked** and select the `frontend/dist` folder
-   - The Web Annotator icon should appear in your toolbar
+   - The WebAnnotator icon should appear in your toolbar

 5. For development with hot reload:
    ```bash